 For most men with prostate cancer, treatment can remove or destroy the cancer.
 Completing treatment can be both stressful and exciting.
 You may be relieved to finish treatment, but find it hard not to worry about cancer growing or coming back.
 This is very common if you’ve had cancer.

 For other men, the cancer may come back in other parts of the body or may never go away completely.
-These men may get hormone treatment or other therapies to help keep the cancer in check for as long as possible.
+These men may get hormone treatment or other therapies to help keep the cancer under control for as long as possible.
 Learning to live with cancer that does not go away can be difficult and very stressful.

 Talk with your doctor about developing a survivorship care plan for you.
 This plan might include: